-Negative OLR anomalies (increased convection and precipitation) were evident over Papua New Guinea.
+Positive OLR anomalies (suppressed convection and precipitation) were evident over Indonesia and near the Date Line.

-Anomalous low-level (850-hPa) cross-equatorial winds were evident over the eastern Pacific Ocean, while westerlies were apparent over the far western Pacific.
+Anomalous low-level (850-hPa) cross-equatorial winds were evident over the eastern Pacific Ocean, while westerly anomalies were apparent over the east-central Pacific.

-Anomalous upper-level (200-hPa) westerly winds were evident over the eastern Pacific, and easterly winds were observed over the east-central Pacific.
+Anomalous upper-level (200-hPa) easterly winds were observed over the east-central Pacific.